How to Create a QR Code

 Is it really free to create a QR code?

 Yes.
 Static QR codes are completely free on Honest QR — you can create them without even signing up.
 With a free account, you can save up to 10 static codes in your dashboard.
-Dynamic QR codes with editable URLs and scan tracking start at $19 one-time on the Pro plan.
+Dynamic QR codes with editable URLs and scan tracking come with the paid plans (an affordable monthly subscription, with annual billing that saves money), starting on the Starter plan and including a 7-day free trial.
+See current pricing at honestqr.net/#pricing.

 What format should I download my QR code in?

 Use PNG for digital uses like websites and social media.
 Use SVG for print materials because it scales without losing quality.
 Use PDF when sending to a professional printer.
-PNG is available on free accounts, SVG on Pro, and PDF on Business.
+PNG is available on free accounts, SVG on every paid plan (from Starter), and PDF on Business.

 How small can I print a QR code?